basilrabi/data_management/README.md

 cp data_management/local.py.sample data_management/local.py
 ```

-Edit your databse connection variables and django superuser credentials (if
+Edit your database connection variables and django superuser credentials (if
 you will use the automated bash scripts) in `data_management/local.py`.

 Set-up the django project